 Loki works with us on many levels.
 He comes down into our deepest darkness, when He works on and transforms our desires, passions, primordial needs and fears, while on a higher level he works with our minds, intuition and ideas.
 He is certainly a very creative God.
 This might explain why He has so many faces.
-Everything Loki embodies is genuine – be it a seductive and passionate lover or a cunning trickster, who enjoys a bit of fun on other’s expense, a God feared for His temper, a Master of Magic, a friend or a mentor.
+Everything Loki embodies is genuine – be it a seductive and passionate lover or a cunning trickster, who enjoys a bit of fun on other’s expense, a God feared for His temper, a Master of Magic, a caring and loyal friend or a mentor.
 Whatever He embodies, it is exactly what is needed by the person who encounters Him.

 In His highest Form Loki is brilliant, full of Light and He embodies boundless love, affection and compassion … and Loki shines most brightly when we are true to ourselves.

 Human beings are meant to thrive, and I feel that Loki is the flame inside of us that lets us thrive to go beyond ourselves, become something greater than we are.

 I wonder if Loki’s binding is more closely connected to the condition on this planet than we think.
 Human beings are meant to be free, powerful, beautiful spiritual beings – but we choose to live in a prison of believes that belittle us, give our responsibility away to people who corrupt us and are poisend by ignorance.
 The binding of Loki is so similar to our own situation.
 He is meant to be free, yet He was bound (for His “crimes” or sins?) and is poisoned by a snake (ignorance?).